nicksagona/pop-spider-v1-legacy/README.md

 Released September 9, 2013

 A simple web spider that parses SEO-pertinent data from a website.
-Simply download this Pop module, hook it up to a local copy of the Pop PHP Framework and it'll be ready to crawl any site.
+Simply download this Pop module and go.

 By default, the spider parses the following elements and their SEO-pertinent attributes: